txt/se17/README.md

 good enough
 software,
 given the available resources.
-The last point means that we are always trading off between what we want with what we need with what we've got.
-Software engineers, therefore are the people we look to: make and justify well-informed decisions
+The last point means that SE is an **experimental discipline** where engineers are always testing  trade offs between what they want and  what they need and  what they've got.
+Software engineers, therefore are the people we look to make and justify well-informed decisions